openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 Allows an application to access the **Desktop** directory and its subdirectories in the user directory.

+Currently, this permission is available only for 2-in-1 device applications.

 **Permission level**: system_basic

 **Authorization mode**: user_grant